 Picking a rat up is like picking a mouse up, however, a rat's tail cannot support its entire body weight.
 The rat should always be supported with your other hand.

 Remove all furniture from the cage and grasp the tail as close to the base as possible.
-The skin on a rat's tail is even more likely to be damaged, due to the additional strain created by the increased weight.
+The skin on a rat's tail is even more likely to be damaged due to the additional strain created by the increased weight.
 Lift the rat's back legs and slide your free hand underneath the rat's body to support its weight.

-Allow the rat to rest along your arm, whilst retaining a firm grip on its tail.
-Many rats will nestle comfortably in the crook of your arm and, as with mice, may not NEED to be physically restrained, although for safety reasons restraint should be maintained.
+Allow the rat to rest along your arm whilst retaining a firm grip on its tail.
+Many rats will nestle comfortably in the crook of your arm and, as with mice, may not NEED to be physically restrained, although for safety reasons, restraint should be maintained.

 Some things to consider when handling rats include:

-• Handle them away from their cage.
+- Handle them away from their cage.
 Rats have a well-developed 'homing' instinct and will try to return to their cage if handled within close proximity to it.

-• Be firm but gentle.
+- Be firm but gentle.
 Rats are surprisingly strong and will pull out of the restraint if they are not held firmly enough.

 Guinea pig handling

-Guinea pigs are relatively easy to handle, sometimes the most challenging part is catching them.
+Guinea pigs are relatively easy to handle; sometimes, the most challenging part is catching them.
 This usually requires two hands and a speedy approach.
 Once caught, simply hold gently around the chest area with one hand and support their weight under their bottom with the other.
 Guinea pigs are very vocal so don't be alarmed if they squeal or chatter, you are probably not hurting them.

 Ferret handling

 Ferrets may be picked up under the chest and supported by laying their body along your arm.
-A towel should be used if you are lacking confidence or suspect the ferret may bite.
+A towel should be used if you lack confidence or suspect the ferret may bite.
 It is preferable to keep them in a carry basket when possible.
 If you are not confident or you need extra support, always ask for it, you will learn as you go and the best resource you can learn from is through observing the experienced people in your clinic or facility.

 Fish need to be ‘handled’ when the tank is being cleaned or when they are being sold to a customer.
 Efforts should be made to reduce the stress level for the fish during this time.